Kinto/kinto/docs/core/glossary.rst

     object
     objects
-        Also refered as «records», objects are stored by *Kinto-Core* resources.
+        Also referred to as «records», objects are stored by *Kinto-Core* resources.

     tombstone
     tombstones